Without Jobs, Apple's gap with rivals could narrow

 Howard Stringer, the chief executive of Sony Corp said: "The digital age has lost its leading light, but Steve's innovation and creativity will inspire dreamers and thinkers for generations."

+Jobs' death comes after Apple this week launched the latest version of its iPhone, in what was Cook's first big product introduction.

-Apple announced Jobs' death after the launch of the new iPhone 4S.
-Investors and some analysts said the disappointment to the phone marked a rare loss of momentum that could give rivals room to push their products.
+However, the iPhone 4S failed to wow fans and investors and some analysts said the rare loss of momentum could give rivals room to push their products.

 "Jobs was an outstanding CEO and his successor Tim Cook faces a test (as to) whether Apple will be able to lead the global market as it was before," Lee Jun-hyuck, a fund manager at Dongbu Asset Management.